 He has over 3500 hours flight time in the A-1E/G/H/J, T-37, A-7D, F-16A/B/C/D and C-27.

-Tex Brown now resides in Garden Ridge, and is congregation President of St Paul Lutheran Church here in New Braunfels, he has a wife, Ann, of 42+ years, 2 Daughters, 1 son and 9 grandchildren.
+Tex Brown now resides in Garden Ridge, and is an active member of St Paul Lutheran Church here in New Braunfels.
+He has a wife, Ann, of 42+ years, 2 Daughters, 1 son and 9 grandchildren.

 After USAF retirement in 2004 he has worked for several Defense contractors and consulted.

-He loves playing golf, hunting, fishing and playing with his grand kids, and most of all sharing his Faith.
+He loves playing golf, hunting, fishing, playing with his grand kids, and most of all sharing his Faith.

 Tex started Men’s Roundup with the idea of having a place outside of church for men of all denominations to come together and fellowship with other men following Jesus and most importantly bring along a non-Christian man with them.
 Fellowship is a important part; a meal provides a natural setting for this.
 Then, listening to a successful man, an easily admired sports or military hero, talk about their life and the role faith had in it.

-Men’s Rounds up are held monthly, usually on a Tuesday night in the Biergarten at Krause’s thought-out the year except the some winter months.
+Men’s Rounds up are held monthly, on the second Tuesday night of the month, in the Biergarten at Krause’s.